What You Should Know About Academics at York College

 First-Year Seminar

 We want you to thrive at York, and that means helping you transition from high school to college.
-Our First-Year Seminar class and the Common Hour it’s paired with help you do just that.
+Our First-Year Seminar class and the Common Hour it’s paired with, help you do just that.

 First-Year Seminar lets you explore a wide range of topics while also developing skills you need to succeed as a first- year student and in your college career.
 All first-years take this course, and you’ll have a First-Year Fellow (a trained student mentor) to guide you, along with your professor.